FelixC99/Thesis/README.md

 For convenience, pre-rendered HTML versions of all scripts are included in this repository.
-These allow inspection of all code, results, and figures without re-running the analysis:
+These allow inspection of all code, results, and figures without re-running the analysis.
 ---

 ## Required R Packages